haraldsvik/cache/README.md

 A high-performance caching service implemented in Rust that provides both HTTP and gRPC interfaces.
 This service is designed to handle key-value lookups efficiently using an in-memory cache.

-Designed as a "Read-Only" cache that lives in front of pseudonym-service.
+Designed as a "Read-Only" cache that.

 ## Features